cdfq384903/MonotonicOptimalBinning/README.md

 7. **`min_pvalue`** <br>
 Default: None <br>
 Suggestion: The minimum threshold of p-value for the algorithm to decide whether merge the two bins or not.
 Usually a higher `min_pvalue`, the algorithm will reduce the times of merging bins. <br>
 The `min_pvalue` argument defines the minimum threshold of p value.
 For example, in `MainMonotonicFirstBining.sas` script you can pass 0.35, which means that the alogorithm will decide to merge the two bins if the p-value of the statistical test (Z-Test) conducted between them is greater than 0.35.
+The argument will iteratively decrease its value if there is no p-value of the statistical test (Z-Test) conducted between any two bins greater than the given parameter and the final bins amount is still greater than `max_bins`.

 8. **`show_woe_plot`** <br>
 Default: None <br>